nkoster/bulkmailer/README.md

 ### Install

-I am assuming that you're on a linux host with a local mailer installed.
+I am assuming that you're on a linux host with a local mailer like postfix installed.

 ```
 git clone https://github.com/nkoster/bulkmailer